 - Designing exterior environments (i.e. trellises, decks, patios, walkways, etc.)

-The cost of an architect is typically tied to the value of the project and usually falls between 10 and 15% of that value.
-To put this in perspective, the high end of our design services usually costs about the same as the low end of the architect’s cost.
+If you were to call a pure architectural firm, you’d probably discover that their cost is typically tied to the value of the construction project and usually falls between 10% and 15% of that value.
+To put this in perspective, the high end of our design services usually costs about the same as the low end of an architect’s cost.
+Our design costs usually fall between 4% and 10% of the construction cost, in part because our design department shares overhead with our production department.
+This helps keep down both the design and production overhead costs of your project start to finish.

-Since a home designer doesn’t require any specific education or certification it is imperative that you follow through with checking references.
+Since a home designer doesn’t require any specific education or certification it is imperative that you follow through with checking references during your due diligence to select your design advocate.
 Please feel free to contact us for a current list of references for the work we do.
-We encourage people to become as involved as they want to be in creating the plans for, and building of, their home.
+We invite you to read the bio’s of our talented designers to learn more about level of knowledge and experience in our design department.
+We encourage people to become as involved as they want to be in creating the plans for building or remodeling their home.

 The cost for a home designer will vary dramatically, as you might imagine.
-Some bill by the hour; some bill by the square footage of the project; some may give you a lump-sum price.
+Some bill by the hour; some bill by the square footage of the project; some bill by the page; some may give you a lump-sum price.

 A basic rule for any business is that, one way or another, you as the consumer will pay for something that generates a cost for that business.
 So if you weren’t billed for our design time, then our products and/or construction would be more costly, since this purchase would have to cover the cost of our designer’s time.